kjolley/BIGSdb_documentation/administration.rst

 of antigen sequences, antibody reactivities, identification of important mutations, or cross-referencing of alternative nomenclatures.

-To add extended attributes for a locus, click add (+) locus extended attributes in the sequence definition database curator's interface contents page.
+To add extended attributes for a locus, click add (+) extended attributes in the sequence definition database curator's interface contents page.
 This function is normally hidden, so you may need to click the 'Loci' toggle to display it.